Why This Quest Defines Your Endgame

 Long-Term Implications

-Power balance: No single faction dominates Halcyon’s future.
-The cooperation creates a balance of power that could stabilize or complicate future events.
+Power balance: No single faction dominates the Arcadian system’s future.
+The cooperation creates a balance of power that stabilizes—though doesn’t eliminate—political tension.

 Your role: As the architect of this alliance, you become politically significant.
-Both factions owe you, which creates influence and opportunities (and possibly enemies among hardliners who opposed cooperation).
+Both factions owe you, creating influence and opportunities—and possibly enemies among hardliners who opposed cooperation.

 Comparing to Other Endings